What are angel numbers? And what do they mean for your life?

-For some, looking up chapters and verses in religious texts, such as the Bible, the Bhagavad Gita, or the Quran, that match an angel numbers can deepen your faith and confirm you are on the right path.
+For some, looking up chapters and verses in religious texts, such as the Bible, the Bhagavad Gita, or the Quran, which match an angel number can deepen your faith and confirm you are on the right path.

 In addition, looking into distinct cultural views about certain numbers can also provide guidance.
 For example, in Chinese culture, the number 2 is an auspicious number because good things are said to come in pairs.
 In Native American culture, the number 12 is a lucky number that symbolizes abundance.
 Hence, for some tribes, seeing a cardinal – a bird that lays 12 eggs per year – is viewed as good luck.

 Furthermore, many of us have lucky numbers or at least certain numbers that we like more than others.
 Indeed, sports fans will wear jerseys that have the number of their favorite athlete to demonstrate their devotion.
 Or we might select lottery card numbers that contain our lucky numbers.